Learn how to find out where someone works by running a search now or by checking public records through local, state and federal government agencies.

 To use Google search operators to search for someone’s employment online, do the following:

-The search results may show if the person has any social media accounts.
-Social media is also how to find out where someone works for free if the person has listed employment on their profile information or in posts on their page.
+The search results might indicate whether the individual maintains any social media profiles, which can also serve as a means to discover where someone works for free if they have disclosed their employment in their profile details or posts on their page.

 Check Social Media Bios and Posts for Online Footprints